centreon/centreon-documentation/versioned_docs/version-24.04/integrations/data-analytics/sc-influxdb2-metrics.md

 | string | logfile    | The file in which logs are written         | /var/log/centreon-broker/influxdb2-metrics.log |
 | number | log_level  | Logging level from 1 (errors) to 3 (debug) | 1                                              |

-7. Use the stream connector's optional parameters to [filter or adapt the data you want Centreon to send to Influxdb 2](#filtering-or-adapting-the-data-you-want-to-send-to-influxdb2).
+7. Use the stream connector's optional parameters to [filter or adapt the data you want Centreon to send to InfluxdDB 2](#filtering-or-adapting-the-data-you-want-to-send-to-influxdb2).

 8. [Deploy the configuration](../../monitoring/monitoring-servers/deploying-a-configuration.md).